• Voor 17 uur besteld, dezelfde dag verzonden!

 In stock

-Hamster food from Rodipet Golden Hamster Food Senior is a mixed food specially formulated for golden hamsters (Syrian Hamsters) from the age of 13 months.
-This age-appropriate food mix for older golden hamsters is based on the food that animals eat in the
+Rodipet Golden Hamster Food Senior is a mixed food specially formulated for golden hamsters (Syrian hamsters) from 13 months of age.
+This age-appropriate food mix for older golden hamsters is based on the diet these animals would eat in the wild.

 Read more